Olang Global · Strategic Blueprint · 2026 — 2050

 AI literacy is a civil right

-Knowing how to use, question, and build with AI cannot be optional.
+Knowing how to use, question, and build with AI is not optional in 2026.

 06